HyrumDickinson/solar-panel-protection-system/README.md

 ## Overview
 This branch is primarily focused on the development of the onboard arduino code.
 This code will encompass everything from ethernet communication to sensor data reading.
-The majority of work done in this branch will be done under the 'arduino_data' directory, specifically in 'main.cpp' and 'DHCP_test.cpp'.
+The majority of work done in this branch will be done under the 'arduino_data' directory, the 'test' files.
 Files in this directory are organized using platformio, which allows for convenient access/storage of libraries, test code, and other files.

 ## Branches